On the validity of pre-trained transformers for natural language processing in the software engineering domain: Related Work on Domain-Specific NLP

 In recent years there has been considerable interest in adapting pre-trained language models such as word2vec~\cite{mikolov2013efficient}, ELMo~\cite{peters-etal-2018-deep} and BERT to different domains.
 However, most of the related work concerns the biomedical or financial domain.
 Pyysalo\etal~\cite{Pyysalo2013} were among the first to provide domain-specific word2vec embeddings based on biomedical corpora.
 Since then, recent biomedical adaptions of word2vec and BERT include Dis2Vec \cite{Dis2Vec}, BioBERT \cite{BioBERT}, ClinicalBERT \cite{ClinicalBERT} and to some extent SciBERT~\cite{SciBERT}, which has been pre-trained on biomedical and computer science papers.
 Models such as BioBERT and SciBERT have been shown to outperform BERT in biomedical tasks and achieve state-of-the-art results \cite{SciBERT,BioBERT}.
 The same is true for FinBERT~\cite{FinBERT} which achieved state-of-the-art results in financial sentiment analysis.
 However, except for SciBERT, the domain-specific BERT models are not pre-trained from scratch, but use the same vocabulary as BERT or are further pre-trained using BERTs weights.

 Efstathiou\etal~\cite{Efstathiou2018} pre-trained a general-purpose word representation model for the software engineering domain.
 They trained the so\_word2vec on 15GB of textual data from Stack Overflow posts.
 The authors compare the so\_word2vec model with the original Google news word2vec model and show that it performs well in capturing SE specific meanings and analogies.
 The main difference with our work is that we consider contextual embeddings and provide a more extensive evaluation of the validity of the resulting embeddings.
 In addition, our seBERT model was trained using 119GB of data from multiple sources, i.e., we also use GitHub issues and commit messages in addition to data from Stack Overflow.
+Ferrari and Esuli~\cite{Ferrari2019} used word embeddings to identify terms that are shared between domains, but which may have different meanings.
+While their work was not on the difference between the SE domain and the general domain, they showed that word embeddings trained on corpora from different domains indeed yield different embeddings for polysemous word, which provides another indication that general domain models may have problems when used for domain-specific purposes.

 Recently, Tabassum\etal~\cite{tabassum-etal-2020-code} proposed a similar approach to ours, in which GloVe, ELMo, and BERT models are pre-trained on 152M sentences from Stack Overflow.
 In addition, the authors propose a novel attention based SoftNER model designed for code and NER.
-Their BERT model BERTOverflow was pre-trained using a cased 64000 WordPiece vocabulary with the same configuration as original BERT\textsubscript{BASE} with 110 million parameters.
-The results show that BERTOverflow clearly outperforms the other models, inluding BERT\textsubscript{BASE}, on NER tasks.
+Their BERT model BERToverflow was pre-trained using a cased 64000 WordPiece vocabulary with the same configuration as original BERT\textsubscript{BASE} with 110 million parameters.
+The results show that BERToverflow clearly outperforms the other models, inluding BERT\textsubscript{BASE}, on NER tasks.
 In contrast, we pre-train seBERT with about six times more data, including data from GitHub and Jira.
 Morover, seBERT uses an uncased 30522 WordPiece vocabulary and the same configuration as BERT\textsubscript{LARGE}, resulting in a much larger model with 340 million parameters.
 Additionally, our focus is different and not on NER tasks, but rather on the general validity of the NLP models and their usefulness for classification tasks in a pure NLP setting without considering source code.